Boarding Houses

 Norris

-Norris is located in the main School building, with spectacular views over the terrace and parkland.
+Norris is adjoined to the main school building with spectacular views over the terrace and parkland.
 It is named after Admiral Sir John Norris, who bought the main house in 1702.

-The dorms for the younger Norris girls are located in the original house’s beautiful period rooms whilst older girls benefit from purpose-built double study bedrooms.
+The dorms for the younger Norris pupils are located on the first floor whilst older pupils benefit from smaller two person or single rooms.

-There is plenty of space for relaxation and socialising, as Norris has two house studies and two kitchens.
-The bright, cosy and homely decor complements the atmosphere in the boarding House, which brims with friendliness and warmth.
+There is plenty of space for relaxation and socialising as Norris has a large house study and two kitchens.
+The bright, cosy, and homely décor complements the atmosphere in the boarding house, which brims with friendliness and warmth.

 House Staff: